-This dish (canjica, or also known as mugunza), is very popular during this June festival and it is sort of like a porridge made with de-germed white corn kernels, cooked with coconut milk, milk, coconut shavings, sugar, and cinnamon until tender and thick.
+This dish (canjica, or also known as mugunza), is very popular during this June festival and it is sort of like a porridge made with de-germed white corn kernels, cooked with coconut milk, milk, coconut shavings, sugar, and spices until tender and thick.
 The kernels are tender to the bite but the milk liquid is not thin or too thick like a pudding, but more in between, making this the perfectly nostalgic dish to eat during the winter.
-As I tasted my mom’s canjica on this rainy night, I felt so comforting and warm, it tasted to me like home and family.
+As I tasted my mom’s canjica on this rainy night, it felt comforting and warm; it tasted to me like home and family.
 But where has this popular Brazilian dish come from?
-It is celebrated during the rural festivities, but why was it started in the rural areas?
+Canjica is celebrated during the rural festivities, but why was it started in the rural areas?
 And how?
 I decided to investigate.

 It turns out this dish is of none other than of African influence!
-What a shock! (sarcasm) just like the famous feijoada, canjica also has thick African roots, firstly created by black slaves during colonial times, and brought by them straight from Africa.
-By the way, for those of you who know nothing about South America, Brazil’s history is actually pretty similar to America’s.
-But that is for another blog post perhaps…
+Just like the famous feijoada, canjica also has thick African roots, firstly created by slaves during colonial times, and brought by them straight from various countries in Africa.

 There is lots of controversy of where the term “canjica” came from.
 There is strong suggestion that it is derived from the term “kandjica” from the African language Quimbundo, spoken in Angola.
 This term in Angola is actually the name for a thick corn cooked porridge, so it makes pretty much a lot of sense it would be derived from here.
 Others say it could have come from Asia as well…

-Whether from Asia or Africa, this famous June festival dish has become very famous in Brazilian rural areas and now all over the country and nobody can deny the comfort level of this dish in freezing New England winter days.
+Whether from Asia or Africa, this famous June festival dish has become very famous in Brazilian rural areas and now all over the country, and nobody can deny the comfort level of this dish in freezing New England winter days.
 If you are a coconut fan, you should give it a shot!

-So if you want to try it at home, here is a recipe!
+So if you want to try it at home, the rough recipe is as follows:

-2 15-ounce cans white hominy (or sweet corn)
+Two 15-ounce cans/bags whole dried white hominy (or sweet corn)

 1 cup thick coconut milk